 1. Why are you selling your business?

 There are many reasons for selling a business.
 For one, keeping the business may no longer make any economic sense.
 Perhaps you can no longer support yourself with the business, as it is not making as much money as you hope it would.
-Or maybe the industry overall is on a downturn, and there’s no signs of improvement down the road.
+Or maybe the industry overall is in a downturn, and there’re no signs of improvement down the road.

 If you feel any of these reasons, then it may be time to sell.